How to Help a Dog with Arthritis

 Maintain a good weight:

-Having considered the best dog food for arthritis, consider your dog’s weight.
+Having considered the best possible dog food, consider your dog’s weight.
 We can love our dogs through food and this can lead to obesity.
 It is very important for dogs with inflamed joints to be lean as it reduces the weight off their joints.
 Consult your vet on a suitable weight for your dog.
 Tailor food amounts based on your dog’s age, breed and lifestyle.

 Consider an anti-inflammatory supplement:

 Starting supplement such as glucosamine or Omega 3 may help relieve the symptoms and pain in some dogs.
 They are also thought to slow down the degenerative process.
-There is no scientific proof of the impact of these supplements but many owners have seen very beneficial results from using them.
+There is no scientific proof of the impact of these supplements but many owners have seen beneficial results from using them.
 Similarly, acupuncture may offer pain relief.
-Again, consult your vet for a recommended quality supplement.
+Again, consult your vet for a recommended quality supplement or practitioner.

 Though it is important to stay active, certain types of exercise are hard work for the joints.
-Running on hard surfaces and jumping may be to be limited.
+Running on hard surfaces and jumping should be limited.
 Your vet may also suggest alternative types of exercise that take the pressure off the joints, for example hydrotherapy.

-You may also consider aids for high impact movements to help to manage pain, for example a ramp to get in to the car and minimal use of the stairs.
+Investing in a few items may help you to help your dog with arthritis.
+You may consider aids for high impact movements to help to manage pain, for example a ramp to get in to the car and minimal use of the stairs.